Martchus/syncthingtray/README.md

     * Rescan entire Syncthing directory
     * Pause/resume Syncthing directory
     * See also screenshots section
-* Also has an (experimental) implementation as Plasmoid for Plasma 5 desktop
+* Also has an implementation as Plasmoid for Plasma 5 desktop
 * English and German localization

 ## Planned features